apatti/paper-to-obsidian/README.md

 ## Output Example

-The tool generates markdown like this:
+Your Obsidian note will look like this:

 ```markdown
 # Paper Title